These tips on how to save money on groceries will help you slash your groceries expenses.

 Look for alternate ways to save on grocery items.
 Amazon is a great resource.
-I buy many grocery and household items in bulk on Amazon and save more than what I would spend in the store.
+I buy many groceries and household items in bulk on Amazon and save more than what I would spend in the store.
 You will also find many of the daily deal sites offer savings on health food as well as other stores.
+For more alternative ways to save, check out these tips on extreme grocery savings without extreme couponing.